How do you give back?

 The Smith Island Dental Clinic Project which Dr. Gael Delany of Chevy Chase, MD helped found and treats the underserved residents of a remote island off the coast of Maryland.
 Its expanding scope of care includes periodontics and crown and bridge with implants on the horizon.
 The succession of endodontic care established by Dr. Delany will be continued by University of Maryland residents now also volunteering at the clinic.

-Foundation Trustee Dr. Ryan McMahan of Gaylord, MI has created Samaritan Dental Foundation, a registered 501c3 public charity, whose mission is to provide access to dental care in rural northern Michigan for patients in need through faith-based community partnerships.
-Dr. McMahan is currently the only endodontic specialist within a 70-mile radius of his office.
+Inspired by his experience volunteering with the Foundation’s international access to care program in Jamaica, Foundation Trustee Dr. Ryan McMahan of Gaylord, MI has created Samaritan Dental Foundation, a registered 501c3 public charity, whose mission is to provide access to dental care in rural northern Michigan for patients in need through faith-based community partnerships.
+The Northeast region of Michigan in which Dr. McMahan practices has the highest rate of healthcare uninsured residents in the state (double the statewide average in his county) with very high patient to provider ratios.

 Dr. Jeff Dzingle and his practice partner Dr. Patrick Mullally (currently Michigan Endodontists Association president) of Lake Michigan Endodontics with three offices in western Michigan, participate in three different pro bono programs: Delta Dental’s Healthy Kids; Volunteer For Dental in which low income patients earn credits toward free dental services through community service hours and an oral health education class; and a local chapter of Love In Action, a faith-based network which operates a community medical and dental clinic among other services.
 Their practice frequently sees up to a pro bono case a day.